 The Rockies are more gradual in their gradient and far more spread apart than the pointy and condensed European Alps, which means there’s less scope for linking ski areas with lift systems.

 However, several resorts have expanded their boundaries and taken over their neighbours to offer multiple mountains on the same ski pass.
 Vail is perhaps most famous for this, with its lift ticket also granting access to Breckenridge, Beaver Creek and Keystone.
-Aspen is also really a conglomeration of four very different mountains on one pass.

-Park City recently merged with Canyons to become the country’s biggest resort, at a whopping 7,300 acres to play in.
-Another thing to keep in mind is that Americans hate queueing, so big, fast chairlifts and gondolas are the norm – with barely a drag lift in sight – meaning more actual skiing for your buck.
+Something to keep in mind is that Americans hate queueing, so big, fast chairlifts and gondolas are the norm – with barely a drag lift in sight – meaning more actual skiing for your buck.

 Best for families – Vail's pedestrian friendly village is easy to navigate with kids, as is the front side of the mountain.
 Hotels here will bend over backwards to assist with childcare, while teenagers and parents alike will love the on-mountain activity centre at Adventure Ridge.